Pressure-Cooker Turkey with Berry Compote

 - 1/4 teaspoon ground ginger

 - Mix salt, garlic powder, thyme and pepper; rub over turkey breasts.
 Place in a 6-qt. electric pressure cooker.
 Pour water around turkey.
-Lock lid; make sure vent is closed.
-Select manual setting; adjust pressure to high and set time for 30 minutes.
-When finished cooking, allow pressure to naturally release for 10 minutes, then quick-release any remaining pressure according to manufacturer's directions.
+Lock lid; close pressure-release valve.
+Adjust to pressure-cook on high for 30 minutes.
+Allow the pressure to naturally release for 10 minutes, then quick-release any remaining pressure.
 A thermometer inserted in turkey breasts should read at least 165°.
+Press cancel.

 - Remove turkey and cooking juices from pressure cooker; tent with foil.
 Let stand before slicing.